deeplearningunb/stonks/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''

----

 **Is your feature request related to a problem?
 Please describe.**
 <!-- A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...] -->